CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 - **Azure Web App:** is a fully managed platform for building, deploying, and scaling web applications.
 It supports various programming languages and frameworks,and offers features like continuous deployment, scaling, and integration with other Azure services.

 ## Getting Started with the Lab
 Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
-Let's begin by making the most of this experience:
+Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment